Kyrgyzstan – Uzbekistan Tour

 MONEY & COSTS:

 The Kyrgyz currency is called the Som (KGS).
 In the capital Bishkek and larger towns, there are many ATMs that you can find in shopping centers, supermarkets, or on the main streets.
 All of them accept Visa cards and some, like Kyrgyz Kommerts Bank, Demir Bank and Uni Credit accept other cards such as MasterCard.
 In the mountains and small villages, you better don't rely on ATMs.
 We also recommend that you bring some cash in new USD banknotes of denominations of at least 20 USD.
 There are many exchange offices, some working 24/7.
 Small and old-looking bank notes are harder to exchange.
-Paying directly with a credit card is still not possible everywhere.
-An emergency fund of around 500 USD in cash is always good to have during guided trips to Central Asia.
+Paying directly with a credit card is possible in most shops and restaurants.

 SAFETY: